NEWS

 August August 20, 2020

-A team of students advised by Aki is one of five winners of the TECH Together campaign, which called upon the creativity and innovation of Virginia Tech students to implement real change that not only prevent the spread of COVID-19, but also provide comfort to students and faculty on campus.
+A team of students I advised is one of five winners of the TECH Together campaign, which called upon the creativity and innovation of Virginia Tech students to implement real change that not only prevent the spread of COVID-19, but also provide comfort to students and faculty on campus.
 Joon Young Kang and Kirat Pandher initiated the project Graphic Redesign Graphics (now called Hokie Circles), which encourages social distancing through an immersive spatial experience - 6-foot spaced markings and directional indicators.

 Blurred Transparencies in Contemporary Glass Architecture published by Routledge